Leicester Square: Other attractions

 Leicester Square is one of several places in the West End that puts on events relating to the Chinese New Year.
 The celebrations are organised by the London Chinatown Chinese Association and held on the first Sunday during the new year period.
 Events include music, acrobatics and dancing.
 In 2015, the celebrations attracted more than 1,000 participants, becoming the largest of their kind in the UK.
 These included lion dances, a show of the Cultures of China and a drum show.
 A parade ran nearby through Charing Cross Road and Shaftesbury Avenue.

 The Royal Dental Hospital and school was based at 40–41 from 1874 to 1901 and at 31–36 from 1901 to 1985, when the building was redeveloped as the Hampshire Hotel.

 The School of English operated on Leicester Square from 1992 until its closure in 2015.
 It taught over 25,000 students during its years of operation.

+To the west of the square was the location for the Swiss Centre from 1966 to 2008.
+The area is now named Swiss Court and still features a Swiss glockenspiel clock.
+M&M's World is now on the former site of the Swiss Centre.

-The world's largest Lego store opened on 3, Swiss Court, Leicester Square in November 2016.
+The world's largest Lego store opened at 3 Swiss Court in November 2016.
 The opening was marked by unveiling a 6 m high model of Big Ben made out of 200,000 Lego bricks.

 In 2022, Burger King announced it would open its first meat-free restaurant in Leicester Square.
-The restaurant is scheduled to operate from 14 March to 10 April.
+The initiative operated from 14 March to 10 April, before returning to its initial menu.